acapellan/AggreGator/assignments/user_stories.md

 #### Conversation

-- What areas to you want to provide mentorship in?
+- What areas do you want to provide mentorship in?
 Are there specific tools, methodologies, industries that you want to focus your mentoring in?
 - How much time do you want to commit to mentoring?
-- How many people to you want to mentoring?
+- How many people do you want to mentor?
 - What level of mentee do you want to mentor?

 #### Confirmation

 - Provide a way for mentor users to create a profile that is searchable by name and keywords of specializations.
 - Ensure the profile clearly states the mentor's availability for taking on a new mentee.
-- Ensure the profile clearly states the mentor's expectations of the mentee (i.e. the mentee's schedule, freshman/sophomore looking for internship help, junior/senior looking for for job advise, etc.).
+- Ensure the profile clearly states the mentor's expectations of the mentee (i.e., the mentee's schedule, freshman/sophomore looking for internship help, junior/senior looking for job advice, etc.).

 ### Network with alumni